 I know.
 Everyone says this.
 But it genuinely works.

-Why it works: Restarting clears temporary glitches and refreshes all system processes.
-Your camera app gets a clean slate.
+Why it works: Restarting clears temporary glitches and resets all system processes.
+Your camera app has a clean slate.”

-At the wedding, I restarted my Samsung A54.
-Camera worked immediately after.
+While at the wedding, my Samsung A54 was rebooting.
+The camera worked immediately after.
 Problem solved.
 Crisis averted.

-If I had just restarted first, I would've saved myself 20 minutes of panic.
+Had I simply rebooted first instead, I could have saved myself 20 minutes of panic.

 3. Clear Camera App Cache